teresitaya/doc-site/src/app/docs/ci-cd-workflow/index.md

 - **Outcome**: Public Release Notes is wrote.

 #### Conclusion
-Adhering to this CI/CD workflow ensures a consistent, high-quality approach to software development and deployment at RP.
+Adhering to this CI/CD workflow ensures a consistent, high-quality approach to software development and deployment at RiskPhysics.
 By following the detailed steps and utilizing the specified tools, we can achieve a reliable and efficient CI/CD process, leading to better collaboration, minimized errors, and faster recovery from issues.